So I bring you my top 10 list of what you need to know when someone’s baby dies:

 Go to the funeral.
 Bring them a meal.
 Send a card with money for medical expenses — or just for something nice.
 Send condolences.
 Respect their privacy, yes.
 But if you know of a need, or can communicate with someone coordinating their care, be a person who shows tangible love and support whenever possible.

-I know my tone is maybe just a little more direct than you are used to here.
+I know my tone is maybe just a little more direct.
 But I would like to emphasize that the onus is on all of us to learn to support the grieving better — not for the bereaved to learn to grieve better.

 This piece originally appeared at The Lewis Note, published with permission.